-Town riding is a thoroughly pleasant experience thanks to the 20mm lower seat, which lets you get feet flat on the floor when stopped at traffic lights.
+Town riding is a thoroughly pleasant experience thanks to a seat 20mm lower than the 1100 version, which lets most riders get their feet flat on the floor when stopped at traffic lights.
 The wide bars and the upright riding position lets you zip your way through the urban sprawl devilishly easy too.
 The light action of the clutch, throttle and gearbox makes the Hypermotard next to no effort to ride and the seat is super-comfy too.
 The Hypermotard 796 is a great town bike, light, agile and simple to ride but it loves scratching on B-roads even more.
 There’s far less front-to-rear weight transfer on and off the throttle than the Hypermotard 1100, so the whole riding experience in and out of the bends is far smoother than its bigger brother.
 As part of the 796’s weight saving exercise it has non-adjustable 43mm upside forks Marzocchi forks, not fully adjustable 50mm items, but we haven’t found the suspension (the rear Sachs shock only has preload and rebound damping adjustment) to be wanting or the slightly lower spec Brembo radial brakes to lack power.
 Standard-issue Bridgestone BT-015 tyres are superb too.

 Build quality on the Hypermotard 796 is top-draw and the bad old days of dodgy Ducati reliability are long gone.

 Value vs rivalsNext up: Equipment

 The Hypermotard 796 is a relatively affordable way to get your foot on the first rung of the Ducati family ladder.
 The matt black version is even better value.
 You get a lot of fun, performance, style and practicability for your money.
 Find a Ducati Hypermotard 796 for sale.